microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/examples/v1.0-beta/New-MgComplianceEdiscoveryCaseLegalHold.md

 	)
 	DisplayName = "String"
 }
-New-MgComplianceEdiscoveryCaseLegalHold -CaseId $caseId -BodyParameter $params
+New-MgBetaComplianceEdiscoveryCaseLegalHold -CaseId $caseId -BodyParameter $params
 ```
-This example shows how to use the New-MgComplianceEdiscoveryCaseLegalHold Cmdlet.
+This example shows how to use the New-MgBetaComplianceEdiscoveryCaseLegalHold Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).